imnazake/imnazake/docs/gameplay-containers/creating-and-configuring-attachments.md

 ## 3. Configure the Attachments Fragment

-Now, set up how the item handles attachments by adding **Attachment Slots**:
+Now, set up how the main item handles attachments by adding **Attachment Slots**:

 Each slot configuration includes: